HOW TO OVERCOME COGNITIVE BIASES AND MAKE BETTER DECISIONS (OR, “WHAT I LEARNED FROM THE HOLIDAY PARTY”)

 THE DECISION-MAKING BIASES THAT (USUALLY) HELP US

-At NRL, we spend a lot of time looking at the lizard brain (click here for a quick primer by our CEO Steve Scanlon) and how it impacts people’s work.
-And, unsurprisingly, the lizard brain can have a massive impact on our decision-making processes.
+At NRL, we spend a lot of time looking at the reptilian brain (click here for a quick primer by our CEO Steve Scanlon) and how it impacts people’s work.
+And, unsurprisingly, the reptilian brain can have a massive impact on our decision-making processes.
 I call this

-“The lizard brain bias for decision-making.”
+“The reptilian brain bias for decision-making.”
 For example:

-The lizard brain makes decisions for us based on habits: What else is a habit but something we made a decision about in past that we continue to act on without re-deciding?
+The reptilian brain makes decisions for us based on habits: What else is a habit but something we made a decision about in past that we continue to act on without re-deciding?

-The lizard brain also makes decisions very quickly based on feelings, while the higher thinking part of our brains uses logic and takes longer to make decisions.
+The reptilian brain also makes decisions very quickly based on feelings, while the higher thinking part of our brains uses logic and takes longer to make decisions.
 If not life-threatening are usually better.

 We choose what’s familiar to us.
 My colleague Steve Longan wrote an article on this last year using the metaphor of eating familiar vs. unfamiliar-looking berries.
 Choosing the familiar tends to ensure survival.
 So we go for the familiar in order to avoid having to invest as much time or energy.